LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

     ),
 )

-# The namespace conditional gets the "i" variable from the namesapce
+# The namespace conditional gets the "i" variable from the namespace
 def namespace_cond(state):
     return line(3, less(getitem(state, "i"), 10))